Can't Knock the Hustle (Weezer song)

-"Can't Knock the Hustle" is a song by the American rock band Weezer, released on October 11, 2018 as the lead single for their self titled album, also called the Black Album.
+"Can't Knock the Hustle" is a song by the American rock band Weezer, released on October 11, 2018 as the lead single for their 2019 self titled album, also called the Black Album.
 A music video was released on the same day.

 Composition

 "Can't Knock the Hustle" was produced by Dave Sitek of TV on the Radio fame.
 The song contains influences from funk music and Latin music.
-It is described as a funk rock song by Stereogum and disco by Paste, while Beyond the Stage Magazine categorizes it as pop rock.
+It is described as a funk rock song by Stereogum and disco by Paste, while Beyond the Stage Magazine categorizes it as pop rock and Rolling Stone as rap rock.
 It is also one of the only Weezer songs to use strong profanity.

 Music video

 A music video was released for the song on October 11, 2018, and was produced by Jerry Media and directed by Guy Blelloch.